ippontech/blog-usa/posts/intro-to-unit-testing-where-do-i-start-mocha-or-jest.md

 });
 ```

 Below we create variables to hold the expected result and the actual result.
-We name one variable `‘expected’` and name another variable `‘result’`.
-Here we use the `(expect)` and the `(.toBe)` function that takes the two variables and test if they are equal.
+We name one variable `‘expected’` and name another variable `‘result’.` Here we use the `(expect)` and the `(.toBe)` function that takes the two variables and tests if they are equal.

 ```javascript
 test('string that describes the test', () => {